Serb Democratic Party (Bosnia and Herzegovina)

 In the parliamentary elections of October 2006, the SDS lost its status as the leading party in Republika Srpska and the main Serb party in Bosnia and Herzegovina to the Alliance of Independent Social Democrats (SNSD), led by the president of Republika Srpska Milorad Dodik.
 Despite making minor gains in the 2010 and 2014 elections, by 2018 the party had fallen to below 20% of the parliament, the lowest seat standing in its history.

 The party is under sanctions from the United States for "failing to arrest and turn over war crimes suspects to an international tribunal."
 The sanctions prohibit any transfer of funds and material from the United States to the SDS and vice versa.
 The party is on the list of Specially Designated Nationals and Blocked Persons by the Office of Foreign Assets Control U.S. agency.
+To avoid the sanctions, the SDS officials established a separate legal entity called SDS – The Will of the People (СДС – Воља народа) in 2020.

 History

 Establishment

 Radovan Karadžić founded the Serb Democratic Party in 1990.
 The party aimed at unifying the Bosnian Serb community, as Jovan Rašković's Serb Democratic Party did with the Serbs in Croatia, and staying part of Yugoslavia (as the "Third Yugoslavia" with Serbia and Montenegro) in the event of secession by those two republics from the federation.